Reasons to Visit Savannah in the Summer

 Explore By Water

 The waters surrounding Savannah and Tybee Island offer a new perspective on our coastline!
-Whether you're into a charting adventure with Sundial Charters or Bull River Marina, a delightful dinner cruise aboard a Savannah Riverboat Cruise or catching glimpses of Tybee's resident lovable dolphins on a tour with Captain Derek's Dolphin Adventure Tour, you'll have plenty of water experiences to choose from this summer!
+Whether you're into a charting adventure with Sundial Charters, Crab Creek Charters or Bull River Marina, a delightful sightseeing, lunch or dinner cruise aboard Savannah Riverboat Cruise or catching glimpses of Tybee's resident lovable dolphins on a tour with Captain Derek's Dolphin Adventure Tour, you'll have plenty of water experiences to choose from this summer!

 Rent Some Water Toys

 Did you know that the waters around Tybee Island have been called some of the best rivers to kayak because of their tidal changes?
-Check out Sea Kayak Georgia.
+Check out Sea Kayak Georgia and Aqua Dawg Kayak Company.
 You can explore Georgia's secret waters, Little Tybee's nature preserve and become one with the coastal wildlife by kayak.
-You could even rent surfboards or boats for a day out on the water.
+A perfect outing for groups such as Girl Scouts, school outings and corporate teambuilding.

 Discover Bananaland Y’all!

-For the sports enthusiasts or just visitors looking for a fun time in Savannah, catch a Savannah Bananas baseball game!
+For sports enthusiasts or just visitors looking for an unconventional fun time in Savannah, catch a Savannah Bananas baseball game!
 The games start in February and run through September, so check their schedule before you come to town because these guys are a hot commodity.
-Snack on traditional baseball game fare (like popcorn, peanuts, hotdogs and more for FREE), put your name into drawings for cool prizes and have an awesome night with the family!
+Snack on traditional baseball game fare (like popcorn, peanuts, hot dogs and more for FREE), put your name into drawings for cool prizes and have an awesome night with family and friends!

 Cool off with a Sweet Classic Favorite

 Nothing really says summer as much as a deliciously melty ice cream cone.
-A few of Savannah’s favorite dessert spots are the historic Leopold’s Ice Cream, Baked Bear Savannah, Doki Doki Ice Creamery, District Gelato in the heart of Plant Riverside District or our classic homemade candy stores, Savannah's Candy Kitchen and River Street Sweets.
+A few of Savannah’s favorite dessert spots are Leopold’s Ice Cream (iconic choice), Baked Bear Savannah, Byrd Cookies, Doki Doki Ice Creamery, Lulu's Chocolate Bar, Le Macaron French Pastries, District Gelato in the heart of Plant Riverside District or our classic homemade candy stores, Savannah's Candy Kitchen and River Street Sweets.
 Take your pick!

 Plan a Picture-Perfect Picnic

 Let Savannah's sunny weather be the perfect backdrop to an outdoor picnic!
-Grab a to-go lunch from your favorite restaurant and make your way under the live oaks in Forsyth Park or to Tybee Island's beaches.
+Grab a to-go lunch from one of the city's numerous restaurants and make your way under the live oaks in Forsyth Park, our green squares or to Tybee Island's beaches.
 There is no shortage of ideal picnic places to lay down a blanket and soak in your surroundings in Savannah!

 End the Day in City Market